Enjoy Travel to Japan!

 • Wi-Fi

-• Wi-Fi may be available within Tamagawa Onsen and nearby facilities, but signals can be weak in mountainous areas.
+• Wi‑Fi may be available within Tamagawa Onsen and nearby facilities, but signal can be weak in mountainous areas.

-• As the hot spring is highly acidic, those with sensitive skin should prepare moisturizers for post-bath care.
+• Because the hot spring is strongly acidic, people with sensitive skin should prepare moisturizer to use after bathing.

 • Bathing Precautions